(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 (e) Individual members of the Association may participate in the General Assembly without any right to vote.

-ARTICLE 8: THE COUNCIL
+ARTICLE 9: THE COUNCIL

-(a) Between the meetings of the General Assembly all its powers except that of amendment of the Constitution, shall vest in the Council.
+(a) Between the meetings of the General Assembly, all its powers except that of amendment of the Constitution, shall vest in the Council.

-(b) The Council shall be comprised of all the members of the bureau, all other office bearers and one representative of each member association duly appointed by it to the Council.
+(b) The Council shall be comprised of all the members of the Bureau, all other office bearers and one representative of each member association duly appointed by it to the Council.

-ARTICLE 9: THE BUREAU
+ARTICLE 10: THE BUREAU

 (a) The Bureau shall be the executive organ of the Association to be elected by the General Assembly out of which the President, Secretary General, the Treasurer and the immediate past President shall be ex-officio and the rest shall be elected by the General Assembly ensuring balanced geographical and gender representation.

-(b) the representatives of the Association accredited to international organizations and the editors of its publications shall be permanent invitees to the Bureau.
+(b) The representatives of the Association accredited to international organizations and the editors of its publications shall be permanent invitees to the Bureau.

-(e) The Bureau may constitute a secretariat, standing committees or special committees and working groups not necessarily of its members with specific responsibilities.
+(f) The Bureau may constitute a secretariat, standing committees or special committees and working groups not necessarily of its members with specific responsibilities.
 All such committees shall report to the Bureau and work according to its directions.

-(f) Any vacancy on the Bureau may be filled by the Bureau itself subject to ratification by the Council.
+(h) Any vacancy on the Bureau may be filled by the Bureau itself subject to ratification by the Council.
 The Bureau may invite representatives of any member association to attend and participate in its meeting(s).

-ARTICLE 10: HONORARY ADVISORS
+ARTICLE 11: HONORARY ADVISORS

 The General Assembly/Bureau may constitute a Board of Advisors and elect as Honorary Advisors eminent persons in the field of law for their contribution to the Association, a national association or to jurisprudence.

-ARTICLE 11: FINANCE
+ARTICLE 12: FINANCE

 (a) The funds of the Association shall be derived from:

-(i) the annual subscriptions of member Associations and individual members.
+(i) The annual subscriptions of member associations and individual members.

-ARTICLE 12: AUDIT
+ARTICLE 13: AUDIT

 (a) The accounts of the Association shall be audited every year by an Audit Committee.